 Here you will select the active subscription for this instance, as well as its region.

-In this tab you must specify a set of login credentials for the VM that will be created for JFrog Container Registry to run in.
+In this tab you must specify a set of login credentials for the VM that will be created for JFrog Artifactory to run in.
 Enter a username of the valid form for the VM administrator, and you may define either a 12-character password or an SSH public key.

 In this tab, you will define settings for the cluster where Artifactory will run.
 That includes a name for the cluster, the number of nodes to deploy, as well as what Artifactory VM image to run in them.